buddhima3967596/PS2-ASSIGNMENT3-SECURE-mcpi-elci/README.md

-# Minecraft: Pi edition API Python Library
+# Minecraft: ELCI API Python library

 `mcpi-elci` Python library for communicating with [RaspberryJuice](https://github.com/zhuowei/RaspberryJuice) and [ELCI](#) (which implements some extra commands).